Explore the history of Orlando through photographs, histories, brochures, newspaper clippings, maps, postcards, and more.

 This brochure brings you a thumbnail sketch of Orlando's fascinating history, in word and through pictorial views of a nostalgic past.

-Includes information on the population, location, area, schools, churches, libraries, hospitals (2), climate, transportation, banks, post office, newspapers, utiliies, telephone and telegraph, radio broacasting facilities (WDBO), meeting places like Sunshine Park, and fishing.
+Includes information on the population, location, area, schools, churches, libraries, hospitals, climate, transportation, banks, post office, newspapers, utilities, telephone and telegraph, radio broadcasting facilities (WDBO), meeting places like Sunshine Park, and fishing.

 Directory of streets and advertisers that included the fold out 1926 Orlando Map.
 Just one of many Orlando Maps in the historical map collection at the Orlando Public Library.
 View the fold out map.